Yash-Raj-2403/ROOTSnROUTES/README.md

 ## 📄 License

-This project is created for the **Smart India Hackathon 2024** and is intended for educational and demonstration purposes.
+This project is intended for educational and demonstration purposes, showcasing digital tourism solutions for Jharkhand.

 ---